EpiModel/EpiModel/README.md

 ### Documentation
-The main website for EpiModel, with tutorials and other supporting files, is <a href="http://statnet.github.io/EpiModel/" target="_blank">here</a>.
+The main website for EpiModel, with tutorials and other supporting files is <a href="http://epimodel.org/" target="_blank">http://epimodel.org/</a>.
 Users are encouraged to join the <a href="http://mailman11.u.washington.edu/mailman/listinfo/epimodel" target="_blank">email list for EpiModel</a> as a place to ask questions, report bugs, and tell us about your research using these tools.

 ### Other